-The inflammation causes the bowel to move bowel contents rapidly and empty frequently.
-As cells on the surface of the lining of the bowel die, ulcers (open sores) form.
+The inflammation causes your bowel to move its contents rapidly and empty frequently.
+As cells on the surface of the lining of your bowel die, ulcers form.
 The ulcers may cause bleeding and discharge of mucus and pus.

 - abdominal pain